Sukii/font-transition/README.md

 https://css-tricks.com/svg-shape-morphing-works/<br>
 managed to provide a preliminary answer here.<br>

-It works for characters which are homeomorphic to a simple circular disc (like H, X, S, C etc.) and also ones with one hole (like O, Q, A, P, etc).
-It also seems to work for "B" (which has two holes) but that is just a fluke and needs to be put on a firm footing.
+It works for characters which are homeomorphic to a simple circular disc (like H, X, S, C etc.) and also ones with one hole (like O, Q, A, P, etc) and also for "B" and "g" (with two holes).